drails-dart/Drails/README.md

 DART MVC Framework inspired on Groovy on Grails and Ruby on Rails.

 ##Setup the Server
-To setup a server you just need to call the method `initServer`, for example:
+To setup a server you just need to call the method `initServer` and pass the list of libraries that are going to be taken in count when bootstrapping the application context, for example:

+    library drails_example;
+    //... other parts and imports omitted ...

     main() {
-      initServer(); //Initialize a server that listen on localhost:4040 }
+      initServer([#drails_example]); //Initialize a server that listen on localhost:4040 }

 If you want to define a different address or port for your server, you just need to pass the decided values.
 For example:

     main() {
-      initServer(address: new InternetAddress('<someaddress>'), port: 9090);
+      initServer([#drails_example], address: new InternetAddress('<someaddress>'), port: 9090);
+    }

+Is also good idea to create a function that close/stop the server for testing purpose.
+For example:

+    stopServer() {
+      drailsServer.close();
     }

 ##Dependency Injection